+No, there will not be.
 Malapascua has a very hot climate!
 That’s why families don’t find it necessary to install and maintain expensive water heaters.
-But most people appreciate a cool shower at the end of a hot day!
+Most people appreciate a cool shower at the end of a hot day!

 Homestay families do not use air conditioning, as running them is very expensive.
 But don’t worry, families have many fans, and your bedroom will be equipped either with a ceiling or standing fan (and these are more eco-friendly as well)!

 Some of the homes have WiFi, but the majority do not.
 WiFi is also very erratic on the island.
 If you have a local SIM card, you can use internet data that works a lot better and is very cheap in the Philippines.
 Alternatively, resorts and bars often have WiFi.